az84/02-Advanced-css-Portfolio/README.md

 ## About me

 My goal was to create a portfolio that showcases my current coding skillset.
 I will be updating my portfolio on an ongoing basis as I go through my coding boot camp.
-Stay tuned for more updates
+Stay tuned for more updates.

 ## Tools and Technology